 Health professionals offer valuable, diverse perspectives and bring expertise and relevant science to teams that might otherwise consist exclusively of marketing professionals.
 A team of marketers alone might not have the necessary insights to come up with innovative answers to a litany of problems faced by those in the food industry.

-For example, when Unilever partnered with health experts on their sustainable living plan, a whole set of brand campaigns and innovations came about as a result.
+For example, when Unilever partnered with health experts on their sustainable living plan, a number of brand campaigns and innovations came about as a result.
 One of those innovations was the 100-calorie Solaro ice cream bar.
-The team had been developing all sorts of ideas, many of which were not working initially, but the insight that unlocked the way forward came from the nutritionist on the team.
-The nutritionist suggested they size the product so that it maintained all the refreshment and joy of the original, but at a calorie count people understood and felt they could build into their day.
+The team had developed many creative ideas, but the insight that unlocked the way forward came from the team nutritionist.
+The nutritionist suggested they size the product so that it maintained all the refreshment and joy of the original, but at a calorie count that people could accept and build into their day.
 By getting health professionals involved at an early stage, Unilever came up with creative solutions before products even reached consumers.

 5. Health and wellness communication is often more affordable than consumer-facing equivalents.

-One might assume that developing strong relationships with health professionals would be a costly endeavor, but marketing to health professionals is typically much cheaper than that going direct to consumers, and it offers a longer-lasting impact.
+One might assume that developing strong relationships with health professionals would be a costly endeavor, but marketing to health professionals may be more cost-effective than going direct to consumers, and it offers a longer-lasting impact.

 Health professional marketing can include relatively inexpensive strategies, such as: